SSteers126/ADTLib/README.md

 # ADTLib
- This library will comtain implementations of various ADT's
+ This library will contain implementations of various ADT's